DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #35

 Oh my days I did a lot of refactoring.
 38 separate classes from a squashed 10 or so.
 Really happy with the work.
 I have checked the kMeans cluster tests and pitch detector tests, these appear to be running smoothly.
 Tomorrow I move onto my last stretch of factoring followed by my last suite of tests.
 It will be sad to see the end of this project.
 I have become too attached.

+#36

+I discovered a slight bug in my midi playback.
+Well not a bug.
+The abc has been processed to handle the key signature in place.
+This is not the cause with the midi player, which doesn't know anything about the key and relies on clear abc instructions.
+I created a MIDIController that will convert the abc format back to a version containing all the accidentals necessary to successfully playback.
+This works properly now.